eegg/school-policies-and-procedures/admissions.rst

 We suggest that you do not spend time with your child in the setting.

-This helps to familiarise your child with the nursery, the nursery staff and the other children, and provides the opportunity to give your journey a trial run.
 A child who is tense or unhappy will not be able to play or learn properly, so it is important for parents/carers and staff to work together to help the child feel confident and secure in the group.
 This takes longer for some children and parents/carers should not feel worried if their child takes a while to settle.
 You must be prepared to accept that it may take some time for your child to adjust to the nursery but very few children fail to settle eventually.